jonnylin13/perion/README.md

 ## Packages
 * calc

-A calculator library that implements standard MapleStory specific calculations such as damage and stat modfiers.
+A calculator library that implements standard MapleStory specific calculations such as damage, stat modifiers, experience, and levels.

 * crypto